Behavior

 Section titled “Accuracy & robustness”- Clock – monotonic, high-resolution (

-on Python ≥3.7). - GC – the runner performs
+perf_counter_nson Python ≥3.7). - GC – the runner performs

-before measurements and may freeze GC during timed sections (Python ≥3.11) to reduce pauses. - Environment – colors only print on TTY; use
+gc.collect()before measurements and may freeze GC during timed sections (Python ≥3.11) to reduce pauses. - Environment – colors only print on TTY; use

-when you want to opt out of GC tweaks entirely. - Noise hints – the table highlights outliers (
+--no-colorin CI logs.
+The CLI also respectsPYBENCH_DISABLE_GCwhen you want to opt out of GC tweaks entirely. - Noise hints – the table highlights outliers (

-vs mean) so you can spot unstable cases quickly.
+p99vs mean) so you can spot unstable cases quickly.

 Error handling and exits